Fast machine learned interatomic potential for hydrogen-induced embrittlement in {\alpha}-Fe: Methodology

 \subsubsection{Hyperparameter optimization}

-The definitions of the descriptors within the GAP framework contain several hyperparameters that can be tuned to maximize performance of the fitted IAP \cite{klawohnGaussianApproximationPotentials2023}.
+The definitions of the descriptors within the GAP framework contain several hyperparameters that can be tuned to maximize the performance of the fitted IAP \cite{klawohnGaussianApproximationPotentials2023}.
 In Tab. \ref{tab:hyperparams} we summarize the most notable hyperparameters used for the training of the Fe-H tabGAP presented in this work.
-During the training procedure we noticed that using different energy scales ($\delta_d$) according to the pertaining species led to a remarkable improvement in the performance of the potential.
+During the training procedure, we noticed that using different energy scales ($\delta_d$ in Eq. \ref{eq:gap_E}) according to the pertaining species led to a remarkable improvement in the performance of the potential.
 Since the scales of the energy surfaces for the Fe-Fe interactions and for the H-H interactions differ substantially, this double hyperparameter has a physical justification.
 In other words, we set the $\delta$ parameter for the 2b-FeFe and 2b-FeH descriptors to be $10.0$, while $\delta$ for the 2b-HH descriptor was set to $5.0$.
-Similarly, $\delta$ for any 3b-descriptor modeling H-H interactions was set to $0.1$, while $\delta$ for the other triplets was set to $1.0$.
-Separating the $\delta$-parameters for the EAM-descriptors showed no improvement, and, hence, we left them to be the same for both species.
+Similarly, $\delta$ for any 3b descriptor for H-H interactions was set to $0.1$, while $\delta$ for the other triplets was set to $1.0$.
+Separating the $\delta$-parameters for the EAM descriptors showed no improvement; hence, we left them the same for both species.

-For the energy, force, and virial regularization parameters $\sigma$, we followed the scheme in Ref. \cite{byggmastarMultiscaleMachinelearningInteratomic2022} for pure Fe structures, with default values set to $\SI{1}{meV}$, $\SI{10}{meV/\angs}$, and $\SI{100}{meV/\angs^3}$, respectively.
-For Fe-H structures, we used a stronger regularization of $2\sigma$ for structures with higher local H concentration, such as vacancy-H structures with $>6$ H atoms near the vacancy.
-Structures with a single H atom in the O-site, T-site, or the T-T transition saddle point used a weaker regularization of $0.5\sigma$.
+For the regularization parameters $\sigma$, which encode the assumed accuracy of the target energies, forces, and virials \cite{klawohnGaussianApproximationPotentials2023}, we adjusted them individually for each Fe-H structure category defined in the Supplemental Tab.
+S.1.1.
+For pure Fe structures, we followed the scheme in Ref. \cite{byggmastarMultiscaleMachinelearningInteratomic2022}, with default $\sigma$ set to $\SI{1}{meV}$, $\SI{10}{meV/\angs}$, and $\SI{100}{meV/\angs^3}$ for energies, forces, and virials, respectively.
+For Fe-H structures, we used a stronger regularization of $2\sigma$ for structures with a higher local H concentration, such as vacancy-H structures with $>6$ H atoms near the vacancy.
+Structures with a single interstitial H atom used a weaker regularization of $0.5\sigma$.
 The free H-trimer configurations used a stronger regularization of $10\sigma$.
-These are more detailedly explained in the Supplemental Material.
+See the Supplemental Tab.
+S.1.1. for more details.